-Expression Name Description letters, numbers, most punctuation Ordinary character Matches itself. • Period (dot) Matches any single character except the newline character.
-Asterisk Matches any number of occurrences of the preceding simple expression, including none. ?
-Question mark Matches zero or one occurrence of the preceding simple expression. + Plus sign Matches one or more occurrences of the preceding simple expression. $\{i,j\}$ Interval expression Matches a more restricted number of instances of the preceding simple expression; for example, ab{3}c matches only abbbc, while ab{2,3}c matches abbc or abbbc, but not abc or abbbbc.
-Note that basic regular expression interval expressions are delimited by escaped braces.
-To match a literal expression that has the form of an interval expression using an extended regular expression, escape the left brace.
-For example, \{2,3} matches the explicit string {2,3}. (expr) Subexpression Matches expr, causing extended regular expression operators to treat it as a unit; for example, a (bc)?d matches ad or abcd but not abcbcd, abcbcbcd, or other similar strings.
-Note that basic regular expression subexpresions are delimited by escaped parentheses.
+Expression Name Description { i , j } Interval expression Matches a more restricted number of instances of the preceding simple expression; for example, $ab{3}c$ matches only abbbc, while $ab{2,3}c$ matches $abbc$ or $abbbc$ , but not $abc$ or $abbbbc$ .
+Basic regular expression interval expressions are delimited by escaped braces.
+To match a literal expression that has the form of an interval expression, escape the left brace.
+For example, $\{2,3\}$ matches the explicit string $\{2,3\}$ . (expr) Subexpression Matches expr , causing extended regular expression operators to treat it as a unit; for example, a (bc)?d matches ad or abcd but not abcbcd, abcbcbcd, or other similar strings.
+Basic regular expression subexpressions are delimited by escaped parentheses.
 To match a literal parenthesized expression using an extended regular expression, escape the left parenthesis.
-For example, \(abc)\) matches the explicit string (abc). [chars] Bracket expression Matches a single instance of any one of the characters within the brackets.
+For example, \(abc) matches the explicit string (abc). [chars] Bracket expression Matches a single instance of any one of the characters within the brackets.
 Ranges of characters can be abbreviated by using a hyphen.
-For example, [0-9a-z] matches any single digit or lowercase letter.
+For example, $[0-9a-z]$ matches any single digit or lowercase letter.
 Within brackets, all characters are ordinary characters except the hyphen (when used in a range abbreviation) and the circumflex (when used as the first character inside the brackets).
+Circumflex When used at the beginning of an expression (or a subexpression), matches the beginning of a line (anchors the expression to the beginning of the line).
+When used as the first character inside brackets, excludes the bracketed characters from being matched.
+Otherwise, has no special properties. Ş Dollar sign When used at the end of an expression, matches the end of a line (anchors the expression to the end of the line).
+Otherwise, has no special properties.